monster0318/Fullstack-SaaS-Boilerplate/README.md

 ## Other recommendations

 - Need a component library?
-Check out [Chakra UI](https://v2.chakra-ui.com/)
+Check out <a href="https://v2.chakra-ui.com/" target="_blank" rel="noopener noreferrer">Chakra UI</a>
-- If your stack is getting more and more shared workspaces, consider using [pnpm](https://pnpm.io/workspaces) instead of npm
+- If your stack is getting more and more shared workspaces, consider using <a href="https://pnpm.io/workspaces" target="_blank" rel="noopener noreferrer">pnpm</a> instead of npm

 ## Who is using TER?

-- [Nachonacho.com](https://Nachonacho.com) - The world's largest marketplace for Software & Services
+- <a href="https://Nachonacho.com" target="_blank" rel="noopener noreferrer">Nachonacho.com</a> - The world's largest marketplace for Software & Services

 Create a PR if you want to add your project here.